Hurricane Ian nears Florida landfall with 155 mph winds - NewsBreak

 Forecasters placed roughly 120 miles (193 kilometers) of central Florida’s east coast under a hurricane warning Wednesday, signaling that Ian may remain a hurricane longer than previously expected as it moves inland.

-Isolated tornadoes were spinning off the storm well ahead of landfall.
+Isolated tornadoes spun off the storm well ahead of landfall.
 One tornado damaged small planes and a hangar at the North Perry Airport, west of Hollywood along the Atlantic coast.

 More than 450,000 homes and businesses were without electricity, and Florida Power and Light warned those in Ian’s path to brace for days without power.